inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/css-js.md

 ## jQuery

-The most common usage of jQuery is when we apply JS in Jinja templates.
+The most common usage of jQuery is for JS in Jinja templates.

 ### Selectors

-With the second approach you apply the function to all tab menu nodes on the page.
-What if there is a second menu?
-Or react element with the same class?
-None of your components/elements will behave as expected.
+Let's say you want to select the following top-level div:

 ```html
 <div id="my-tab-menu" class="ui tab menu">